alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 ### Running a test

-So, at this point, if we run the test with maven: `mvn test` or with gradle: `gradlew test`, the test will fail, because we did not implement the method like the test expect.
-TDD (Test driven development) propose these, you define the test, after you implement it.
-According to TDD principle, after creating the test, we should implement the unit in a cycle step: run test, implement/fix, run test.
+So, at this point, we can run the test with maven: `mvn test` or with gradle: `gradlew test`.
+The test will fail, because we did not implement the function like the test expect.
+According to Test driven development (TDD), we should implement the unit in a cyclic process.
+You need run test, implement/fix and run test.
 So, the implementation is incomplete until the test had passed.
-More information about TDD can be found [here](https://en.wikipedia.org/wiki/Test-driven_development).
+Find more information about TDD [here](https://en.wikipedia.org/wiki/Test-driven_development).

 ### Versions used in this example